bluesky-social/bsky-docs/README.md

 This command generates static content into the `build` directory and can be served using any static contents hosting service.

+### Generate OpenAPI to Docusaurus MDX

+We use the [`docusaurus-openapi-docs`](https://github.com/PaloAltoNetworks/docusaurus-openapi-docs) plugin.

+Run `npx docusaurus-mdx-checker` to see MDX compatability.

+Run `npm run docusaurus gen-api-docs <id>` to generate MDX docs from an OpenAPI spec.

 ## Are you a developer interested in building on atproto?